Widget Options

 Important

-We’ve actively gathered and worked on feedback for this feature.
-Beginning with AIMMS 24.1, we have introduced the concepts of Template Views and Views derived from these Templates to enhance the management of Named Views.
+This feature was introduced in AIMMS 4.95.
+With AIMMS 24.1, we introduced the concepts of Template Views and Views derived from these Templates to improve the management of Named Views.

 Note

-The Widget Named Views Management feature, which introduces support for Template View and Views derived from these Templates, is applicable only to the Table, Map, Combination Chart and other chart type widgets, excluding the Gantt chart.
+The Widget Named Views Management feature, which introduces support for Template View and Views derived from these Templates, is applicable only to the Table, Map, Combination Chart and other chart type widgets.
+It does not extend to the Gantt chart, Diagram, or Tabbed widget types.

 With this feature, you have the flexibility to start by creating a template view of the widget and then derive one or more named views from this template view, each with specific variations to offer to end users.